 Causes of Falls

-There are two main causes of fall, a person’s health and the environment that they live in.
+There are two main causes of falls in the elderly: a person’s health and the environment that they live in.
 Health conditions such as Parkinson’s Disease, Arthritis and Hypertension can cause periods of dizziness which can trigger instability when moving.

 Older people can become less active, which in-turn affects their physical well-being.
 Muscles weaken, bone mass decreases and co-ordination can be lost.
 All of this naturally makes mobility a little harder, and a fall more likely.